michaeldorner/ByteBackpacker/README.md

 ## Installation

-1. Copy the [`ByteBackpacker.swift`](https://github.com/michaeldorner/ByteBackpacker/blob/master/ByteBackpacker/ByteBackpacker.swift) file (containing the `ByteBackpacker` class) to your project.
+1. Copy the [`ByteBackpacker.swift`](https://github.com/michaeldorner/ByteBackpacker/blob/master/ByteBackpacker/ByteBackpacker.swift) file (containing the `ByteBackpacker` class) to your Swift 3 project (see [Version 1.0](https://github.com/michaeldorner/ByteBackpacker/releases/tag/1.0) for Swift 1 and Swift 2).
 2. No second step, you are done.

 Although it can be used in the same way in Objective-C, I had clearly Swift projects in mind.
 The easiest way for Objective-C users is to embed the `ByteBackpacker.framework`.
 Of course, Swift users can also do this, but actually I do not see any advantages.